Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 )
 ```

-LastDayOfData is the last day of data available at the time that this forecast is made.
+- LastDayOfData is the last day of data available at the time that this forecast is made.
-PeriodInDays makes it clear how many days there are in the forecast period.
+- PeriodInDays makes it clear how many days there are in the forecast period.
-PeriodsAhead is how many periods ahead we are forecasting.
+- PeriodsAhead is how many periods ahead we are forecasting.
-ForecastPeriodStart and ForecastPeriodEnd denote the date range in which the predicted Demand is to be realized.
+- ForecastPeriodStart and ForecastPeriodEnd denote the date range in which the predicted Demand is to be realized.

-The measurement is in the Demand column.
+The estimate is in the Demand column.
 If the forecast is made for a period in the past, the ActualSales are known,
-and the Symmetrics Average Percentage Error (sAPE) is calculated.
+and the Symmetric Average Percentage Error (sAPE) is calculated.
-To put the sAPE in perspective, the qBar is a smoothed measure demand around the forecast period.
+To put the sAPE in perspective, the qBar is a smoothed-measure demand around the forecast period.

 #### Suggestions dataset